Recent Advances in End-to-End Automatic Speech Recognition: End-to-end models

 It is worth noting that ASR latency is a very important metric that affects user experience.
 If the latency is large, users will feel the ASR system is not responding.
 Therefore, practical systems need to have a small latency in order to give users a good experience \cite{sainath2021efficient}.
-Yuan et al. recently gave a very good study of the factors affecting user perceived latency in \cite{shangguan2021dissecting}.
+Shangguan et al. recently gave a very good study of the factors affecting user perceived latency in \cite{shangguan2021dissecting}.
+In \cite{chang2019joint}, RNN-T is designed to generate end of sentence (EOS) token together with the ASR transcription.
+The latency of EOS detection is improved in \cite{li2020towards} with early and late penalties.
 While RNN-T is now the most natural E2E model for streaming, the vanilla RNN-T still has latency challenges because RNN-T tends to delay its label prediction until it is very confident by visiting more future frames of the current label.
 The green path in Figure \ref{fig:RNNT_path} is an example alignment of such a delayed decision.
 In order to ensure low latency for RNN-T, constrained alignment \cite{sainath2020emitting, mahadeokar2021alignment} was proposed to restrict the training alignment within a delay threshold of the ground truth time alignment and forbid other alignment paths.
 Strict alignment between the input speech sequence and output label sequence is enforced in \cite{tripathi2019monotonic} to generate better alignment for streaming RNN-T. In addition to the benefit of latency, another advantage of all these alignment restricted RNN-T methods is GPU-memory saving and training speed-up because less alignment paths are used during training.
 FastEmit \cite{yu2021fastemit} was proposed to reduce latency without the need of the ground truth alignment.
 It encourages the emission of vocabulary tokens and discourages the blank transition at all positions in the time-label grid.
-Therefore, it blindly pushes all alignment paths to the left direction of the time-label grid.
+Therefore, it pushes all alignment paths to the left direction of the time-label grid.
 However, this operation is a little aggressive at reducing latency, which can result in recognition accuracy loss.
 In \cite{kim2021reducing}, a self-alignment method was proposed to reduce latency in a mild way.
 It uses the self alignment of the current model to find the lower latency alignment direction.
 In Figure \ref{fig:RNNT_path}, the blue path indicates a self-alignment path and the red path is one frame left to the self-alignment path.
 During training, the method encourages the left-alignment path, pushing the model's alignment to the left direction.
-The training loss of self-alignment is
+The proposed method was reported to have better accuracy and latency tradeoff than the constrained-alignment method and FastEmit.